artperrin/movie-director-predictor/README.md

 ## Training process

 In order to train the model, one must have...some data !
-It is the biggest challenge of this project : to gather enough data to determine who directed which movie.
+It must the biggest challenge of this project : to gather enough data to determine who directed which movie.
+As each movie is unique even for a same director, and there are a lot of characteristics to identify in order to guess who the director is, the best way of gathering data seems to be the generation of lots of random screenshots from one movie, for a lots of movies.

 *For the moment, I decided to fine-tune the ResNet model, as it is pretty efficient on image classification problems and requires less data than a full training.*

 ### Data organisation